 In Phase 1, LINZ is following good-practice guidance from the Office of the Auditor General and the Treasury in developing a review framework.
 As part of this work, the main concepts that may form part of the framework are being tested with a sample of users.
-LINZ has already carried out a series of roundtables with stakeholder groups to explain the reasons and methodology for the cost recovery review.
+LINZ has already carried out a series of roundtables with stakeholder groups to explain the reasons and methodology for the third party funding review.

 In Phase 2, there will be four stages during which LINZ will seek input from our stakeholders when sets of fees and charges are reviewed: